simul/simul.github.io/ref/simul/clouds/exportlightningstrike.md

 | Include: | PlugIns/TrueSkyPluginRender/PluginTrueSkyRenderer.h |

-Windows & XBox

-Windows & XBox

-Fields
----
+A struct for passing lighting strike properties between trueSKY and an external engine.

-**id**  A struct for passing lighting strike properties between trueSKY and an external engine.
+A struct for passing lighting strike properties between trueSKY and an external engine.